-Fasting may also help reduce systemic inflammation, control the levels of adipokines.
-Fasting may help alter the body structure and its fat content.
+Fasting may also help reduce systemic inflammation and control the levels of adipokines.
+Fasting may help alter the body’s structure and fat content.
 This may change the hormone levels in the body.

 Fasting is well known to lower insulin resistance, which is one of the significant contributors to impotence.
-Insulin resistance promotes atherosclerosis, reduces NO production in penile blood vessels.
+Insulin resistance promotes atherosclerosis and reduces NO production in penile blood vessels.
 Insulin resistance is associated with weaker sexual desire (4).

 Fasting is also suitable for blood vessels.
 Fasting might help reduce blood cholesterol and hypertension.
 Regular intermittent fasting may thus help improve the quality of erection.

-Fasting may also help by improving the quality of sleep, reducing psychological stress.
+Fasting may also help by improving the quality of sleep and reducing psychological stress.
 It may help reduce levels of stress hormones.